basharE/MatchingService/README.md

       describes the location.
     - In Enrich API, there is an ability to label existing data, by uploading image to label specific location in database.
-    - Fins API, is an API that uses ML trained model, to find the location of uploaded image.
+    - Finds API, is an API that uses ML trained model, to find the location of uploaded image.
     - Train API, is an API to train the ML model upon the data existing in database,

 ## Indoor Localization Backend